Thurler/thlaby2-save-editor/README.md

     - Tome and Gem investments
   - Edit which characters are in the party
   - Edit character unlock flags
+  - Edit inventory unlock flags and amount
   - Steam format compatibility
   - Logging for debugging purposes
-- Version 0.4.0
-  - Edit inventory unlock flags and amount
 - Version 0.5.0
   - Edit character equipment
 - Version 0.6.0